Add These Foods to Your Prediabetes Diet to Prevent Diabetes

-My new book is out!
-Prediabetes: A Complete Guide is here – finally released today!
-It’s packed with hundreds of tips for better eating, healthier living and all you need to know to manage or even reverse prediabetes and prevent type 2 diabetes.
+Prediabetes: A Complete Guide is packed with hundreds of tips for better eating, healthier living and all you need to know to manage or even reverse prediabetes and prevent type 2 diabetes.
 It’s Your Lifestyle Reset to Stop Prediabetes and Other Chronic Illnesses, and it covers sleep, cooking techniques, grocery shopping strategies, meal planning, aerobic exercise, strength training, goal setting, motivation, creating a helpful mindset, and oh my gosh so much more.
-I guess it’s pretty clear just how excited I am.
+I’m super proud of this book!

 - Yogurt.
 It’s not clear how yogurt might help prevent type 2 diabetes, but research finds that an increase of one serving of yogurt a day is associated with an 18% lower risk of developing the disease.
 The protection might come from the probiotics or yogurt’s unique nutritional profile.
 Or it could be as simple as eating nutrient-dense yogurt instead of nutrient-poor snacks or breakfast foods like toaster pastries.
 Try this 2 ingredient frozen yogurt, a dessert with benefits.